facebookresearch/CompilerGym/examples/llvm_autotuning/README.md

 ```

-## Reproducing the results from our paper
+## Reproducing the experiments from our paper

 To reproduce the experiments in Section VII.C of [our
 paper](https://arxiv.org/pdf/2109.08267.pdf), run: